Preference-grounded Token-level Guidance for Language Model Fine-tuning: Experiments

 On both datasets, our method shows favorable and stable performance against the classical and recent baselines.
 The better results of our method over supervised fine-tuning confirm the improvement of our reward-weighted MLE over the vanilla supervised loss, as discussed in \Secref{sec:policy_training}.
 As in the prompt task, the gain of our method over RL-based baselines may indicate the benefit of utilizing our preference-grounded token-level guidance over learning under delayed feedback with KL penalty.
 In this task, using \textit{average} as the aggregation function outperforms the classical \textit{summation}.
 This confirms our idea in Section \ref{sec:method_agg_func} on avoiding the interference of unequal sequence-lengths in training $r_\phi$.
 Using MIN is also suitable for this task, since it is not confounded by individual lengths and reflects overall text quality.
 Unlike the prompt task, using MAX is unsuitable, since good summaries can hardly be identified by a few keywords.
 Overall, these results show the importance of customizing the aggregation choice for the specific LM task, a key feature of our guidance-learning framework.

 Further, to verify the performance of our method under a larger LM, we change the \textit{average} variant of our method in Table~\ref{table:suma_main} from T5-small to using T5-base LM.
-Fig.~\ref{fig:t5b_rouge} compares our method on CNN/DM with the baselines, whose results are directly cited from RL4LMs \citep{nlpo2022} and are the per-metric best across their three environmental rewards.\footnote{The ``ROUGE-L'' here refers to ``Rouge-LSum'' in RL4LMs and HuggingFace, as detailed in Appendix~\ref{sec:suma_details}.} Table~\ref{table:suma_t5base} in Appendix~\ref{sec:tab_results} shows the detailed numbers.
-It is clear that our method performs favorably against these strong baseline methods, especially in the ROUGE-L, Meteor, and ROUGE-2 metrics.
+Fig.~\ref{fig:t5b_rouge} \textbf{(a)} -- \textbf{(e)} compares our method on CNN/DM against the baselines, with an additional metric BertScore \citep{zhang2019bertscore}.
+The baseline results are directly cited from RL4LMs \citep{nlpo2022} and are the per-metric best across their three environmental rewards.\footnote{The ``ROUGE-L'' here refers to ``Rouge-LSum'' in RL4LMs and HuggingFace, as detailed in Appendix~\ref{sec:suma_details}.} Table~\ref{table:suma_t5base} in Appendix~\ref{sec:tab_results} shows the detailed numbers.
+It is clear that our method performs favorably against these strong baseline methods, especially in the ROUGE-L, BERTScore, Meteor, and ROUGE-2 metrics.
+To further varify our method, we conducted a human study under the T5-base LM.
+The results are in Fig.~\ref{fig:t5b_rouge} \textbf{(f)}, with detailed setup and numerics in Table~\ref{table:suma_human} of Appendix~\ref{sec:tab_results}.
+It is clear that this human evaluation on the summarization task supports the improvements in ROUGE, Meteor, and BertScore by our method.
 Further scaling-up of our method is left as future work.